jnolan11-crypto/ECON523/README.md

 Joseph Nolan and Grayson Maryanski

 ----------------------------------------
-This document contains information on the data and codes necessary to conduct our replication and extension of "The macroeconomic eﬀects of oil supply news: Evidence from OPEC announcements," by Diego Känzig.
+This document contains information on the data and codes necessary to conduct our replication and extension of "The Macroeconomic Eﬀects of Oil Supply News: Evidence from OPEC announcements," by Diego Känzig.
 Much of the data and code comes directly from Diego Känzig's original replication package which can be found at https://www.openicpsr.org/openicpsr/project/122886/version/V1/view.
 There are four main folders in our replication file.
 The first houses the data for our extension.
 The Excel files N9190US3m.xls, Table_8.1_Nuclear_Energy_Overview.xlsx, and Table_10.1_Renewable_Energy_Production_and_Consumption_by_Source.xlsx contain the raw data